Itera/docker-intro-workshop/01_static_website/README.md

 We can do this by adding the `-v`/`--volume` flag or the `--mount` flag to the command.

 ### Using the --volume flag
-The `--volume` flag taks an argument that is divided into 3 separated by `:`.
+The `--volume` flag takes an argument that is divided into 3 separated by `:`.

 - The first part is the path to the file or directory on the host machine.
-- The second part is the path where the file or directory is mounted in the container
+- The second part is the path where the file or directory is mounted in the container.
 - The third part is optional, and is a comma-separated list of options.
 In this case we use the `ro` (readonly) option, because we don't want the container to write changes to the file.

 - **Run the following command:**